Look launch 795 aero road bike + video

 Of course, we’re not talking about low prices here.
 The Look 795 Aerolight (the one with the integrated brakes) in a Shimano Dura-Ace build is priced at £6,999.99.
 Call it seven grand, shall we?
 The 795 Light (the one with conventional brakes) in a Dura-Ace build is £5,999.99.
 They’re expected to arrive in the UK in September.

-The Cofidis pro team will use the 795 Aerolight for training but they’ll race on the 795 Light because it makes things easier to fit wheels coming from neutral service during an event.
+The Cofidis pro team will use the 795 Aerolight for training but they’ll race on the 795 Light because it makes it easier to fit wheels coming from neutral service during an event.

 The 566 is an existing bike in the Look range that has been redesigned for 2015.